Iraneus/betamedneed/_services/research.md

 ![Research Tools](/images/illustrations/research.jpg)

-As soon as you place an order and payment method is confirmed if required, you can have your research tool delivered anywhere in
+As soon as you place an order and payment method is confirmed if required, you can have your research tool delivered within 45 minutes.

-**Abuja**

-**Lagos**

-within 45 minutes or less or instantly if it is software-based.
-This can vary a little depending on your exact location and the time of request.
+This can vary based on the tool, your location and the time of request.

 You can Pay Now or Pay Later.